evanatyourservice/kron_torch/README.md

 The most versatile and easy-to-use PSGD optimizer is `kron`, which uses a Kronecker-factored preconditioner.
 It has less hyperparameters that need tuning than adam, and can generally act as a drop-in replacement.

+### Thanks

+Shoutout to @ClashLuke for developing efficiency improvements for PSGD Kron in the [heavyball](https://github.com/HomebrewML/HeavyBall) repo, and for the design of 'smart_one_diag' memory save mode, which is a method to improve memory usage and speed with almost no cost to the optimizer's effectiveness.
+In Xi-Lin's repo, the equivalent is setting `preconditioner_max_skew=1`.

 ## Installation